Skip to menu Skip to content Skip to footer

 Research impacts

 Evidence of his impact include, the development of whole farm simulation capacity within the APSIM model, which lead to UQ’s participation in a $40M project, resulting in the increased food security of 240,000 smallholder farmers in Africa; the production of evidence on how improved crop designs could deliver large profit gains (~$140 ha-1year-1) in Queensland’s 600,000 ha sorghum industry; and the identification of farm business designs that are more profitable, sustainable and resilient in face of increasing climate variability and change.
 He achieved this in partnerships with farmers, National and International donors and the private sector.
-His leadership in research is also evidenced by receiving 5 invitations as a keynote speaker at international conferences in the last 5 years.
+His leadership in research is also evidenced by receiving annual invitations as a keynote speaker at international conferences.
 He annually present at industry forums, and he is active with government groups in the translation of his research into industry practice; and in informing policy.
-Prof Rodriguez leads and mentors a team of 5 full time researchers.
-He has successfully graduated 6 PhD students since starting at the University of Queensland in 2010, and mentored multiple Honours, MSc and MPhil students in collaboration with UQ Schools.
-He is presently the President of the Australian Society of Agronomy (2019-21) and organiser of the Australian Agronomy Conference, Toowoomba October 2021.
-Prof Rodriguez was member of the Local Confirmation and Promotions Committee at UQ’s Faculty of Science (2014-2016); he is member of the College of Experts at UQ’s Global Change Institute; he was Editor-in-Chief of Agricultural Systems 2013-2018 (IF 3.19); he is member of the Editorial Board of Agricultural Systems, and Associate Editor of Field Crops Research; he is one of the permanent organisers of the International Symposium for Farming Systems Design since 2009, the Global Food Security Conference in 2015 and 2017, and the World Congress on Conservation Agriculture in 2011; and organiser of the 2021 Australian Agronomy Conference in Toowoomba Queensland.
+Prof Rodriguez leads and mentors a team of full-time researchers.
+He has successfully graduated numerous PhD students since starting at the University of Queensland in 2010, and mentored multiple Honours, MSc and MPhil students in collaboration with UQ Schools.
+He was President of the Australian Society of Agronomy (2019-22) and organiser of the Australian Agronomy Conference, Toowoomba October 2022.
+Prof Rodriguez was member of the Local Confirmation and Promotions Committee at UQ’s Faculty of Science (2014-2016); he is member of the College of Experts at UQ’s Global Change Institute; he was Editor-in-Chief of Agricultural Systems 2013-2018; he is member of the Editorial Board of Agricultural Systems, and was Associate Editor of Field Crops Research; he is one of the permanent organisers of the International Symposium for Farming Systems Design since 2009, the Global Food Security Conference in 2015 and 2017, and the World Congress on Conservation Agriculture in 2011.
+He is the foundational editor in chief for Nature's journal npj Sustainable Agriculture, and serves as an Expert Advisor for the Independent Science for Development Council of CGIAR.

 Works